 Cambodia ~ Introducing Victims’ Perspectives in the Special Tribunal for Cambodia

-The Khmer Rouge, a political party under Pol Pot which seized power in Cambodia in the late 1970s, committed countless grave human rights violations, including the torture and massacres of many civilians and intellectuals.
-When the Special Tribunal for Cambodia was established in 2006 to deal with these human right violations, HRN offered support to ensure that the tribunal would lead to a successful peace-building process within Cambodian society.
+The Khmer Rouge, a political party under Pol Pot that seized power in Cambodia in the late 1970s, committed countless grave human rights violations, including the torture and massacres of many civilians and intellectuals.
+When the Special Tribunal for Cambodia was established in 2006 to deal with these human rights violations, HRN offered support to ensure that the tribunal would lead to a successful peace-building process within Cambodian society.

-In particular, HRN contributed to the introduction of a system for victims’ participation within the tribunal process.
+In particular, HRN contributed to the introduction of a system for victims’ participation in the tribunal process.
 HRN published an opinion paper, “Justice for Victims”, and visited Cambodia to have a dialogue with relevant actors and stakeholders.
 As a result, a tribunal rule clearly established a process to allow victim participation in the proceedings.
 Today, many victims participate in the tribunal as a party, and they have started to break their silence by discussing their experiences openly within their communities.

 Since 2007, HRN has supported a law school called Peace Law Academy (PLA) in Mae Sot, Thailand, near the border of Myanmar, with the aim of providing grassroots support for Myanmar youth who are striving to change their society under the legacy of the military dictatorship.

-We have been empowering these youth, who are bearers of the country’s future, by providing them a series of lectures and courses to teach on a wide range of topics, including international human rights standards, the international human rights framework for protecting rights on the ground, and comparative studies of various legal systems.
+We have been empowering these youth, who are bearers of the country’s future, by providing them with a series of lectures and courses to teach on a wide range of topics, including international human rights standards, the international human rights framework for protecting rights on the ground, and comparative studies of various legal systems.